-11. On segregation of duties and policies and procedures, the HOC must report:
+11. On segregation of duties and policies and procedures, the Head of Compliance must report:

 - (a) Irregularities noted on the segregation of duties especially between the back and front office; and - (b) Exceptions noted on the inadequacies of policies and procedures of the Participating Organisation (e.g. margin, Discretionary Financing Account, PDT, etc).